mgoellnitz/dinistiq/README.md

 </web-app>
 ```

-This fron controller servlet tries to find the other servlets from the dinistiq context by asking for registrable servlets.
+This front controller servlet tries to find the other servlets from the dinistiq context by asking for registrable servlets.

 ```Java
 /**